Adrian1707/cloud69/README.md

 cd cloud69
 Set two ENVS: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY obtained from your ~/.aws/credentials file Inside the rails_stack.json file I still have the VPC and subnet ids from my AWS account inside the Parameters list.
-Change this if you want to get it working. docker-compose build docker-compose up visit localhost:8000/stacks
+Change this if you want to get it working.
+Inside your database.yml file, when setting the name, host, port, username and password, these need to be referenced via envs specified like so.
+This is because when the db migration runs through the CloudFormation template, the variables are passed through with these names
+- ENV["DB_HOST"]
+- ENV["DB_PORT"]
+- ENV["DB_USER"]
+- ENV["DB_PASSWORD"]
+- ENV["DB_NAME"]
+docker-compose build
+docker-compose up
+visit localhost:8000/stacks